 I. Jesus the Son of God and the Son of Man (3:21-38)

-* See a wood engraving by Gustave Dore (1832-1883) to the right.
-Dore's drawings were in Bibles that are now in public domain.
+* A wood engraving by Gustave Dore (1832-1883), a French artist.
+Dore's illustrations like this one, were in the 1843 French version of the Vulgate Bible, now in public domain.
 This one was scanned in by creationism.org.

 >1.
 Who was baptizing all the people and who came to him to be baptized?
 (3:2-3, 21a)